patrickarlt/acetate-site/src/documentation/partials.md

 ---

-You can use build and include reusable templates accross multupile pages with Nunjucks `include` tag.
+You can build and include reusable templates across multiple pages with Nunjucks `include` tag.
 Remember filenames that begin with `_` are not built so they are ideal for partials.

 <code class="filename">src/_partial.html</code>